Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 reversion
 ~~~~~~~~~
 ``reversion`` is tricky.
-Before our 2016 upgrading process, we had reversion 1.5.1, and that had South migrations numbered up to 0005.
+Before our beta upgrading process, we had reversion 1.5.1, and that had South migrations numbered up to 0005.
 But just before reversion switched to the new migrations, they had made South migrations up to 0008.
 Then they merged the South migrations 0001-0008 into a new 0001 to make things cleaner.

 To apply the ``reversion`` migrations: